nixworks/public/news/2012/10/23/index.md

 ##### Member of the Scottish Parliament
 ### [Two MSPs - John Finnie and Jean Urquhart - resign from the Scottish National Party over its stance on NATO, effectively reducing the party's absolute majority in the Scottish Parliament to two. ](/news/2012/10/23/two-msps-a-john-finnie-and-jean-urquhart-a-resign-from-the-scottish-national-party-over-its-stance-on-nato-effectively-reducing-the-par.md)
-_Context: Member of the Scottish Parliament, NATO, John Finnie, Scottish National Party, Jean Urquhart, Scottish Parliament_
+_Context: Scottish Parliament, NATO, Scottish National Party, John Finnie, Member of the Scottish Parliament, Jean Urquhart_

 ## [Previous Day...](/news/2012/10/22/index.md)